 This recipe for Italian wedding soup is a popular soup in Italian restaurants all across the states!
 It’s made with tender veggies, leafy spinach, teeny tiny pasta, and those unmistakable meatballs, in a delicious broth!

-It’s more soupier than meatball soup but still nice and hearty and so easy to make!
-Make it for a quick and easy meal idea for dinner during the week, a starter to a larger weekend meal, or reheat leftovers for an easy lunch.
+It’s more brothy than meatball soup but is still nice and hearty!
+Make it for a quick and easy weeknight meal idea, a starter to a larger weekend meal, or reheat leftovers for an easy lunch.

 Recipe Ingredients